-Northstar Wireless was the winning bidder for the Northstar Licenses with gross winning bids totaling approximately \$7.845 billion, which after taking into account a 25% bidding credit, equals net winning bids totaling approximately \$5.884 billion.
 Northstar Wireless is a wholly-owned subsidiary of Northstar Spectrum.
-Through our wholly-owned subsidiary, American AWS-3 Wireless II L.L.C. ("American II"), we own an 85% non-controlling interest in Northstar Spectrum.
+Through American II, we own an 85% non-controlling interest in Northstar Spectrum.
 Northstar Manager owns a 15% controlling interest in, and is the sole manager of, Northstar Spectrum.
 Northstar Spectrum is governed by a limited liability company agreement by and between American II and Northstar Manager (the "Northstar Spectrum LLC Agreement").
-Pursuant to the Northstar Spectrum LLC Agreement, American II and Northstar Manager made pro-rata equity contributions in Northstar Spectrum equal to approximately 15% of the net purchase price of the Northstar Licenses.
-As of March 2, 2015, the total equity contributions from Northstar Manager to Northstar Spectrum were \$133 million.
-American II also entered into a Credit Agreement by and among American II, as Lender, Northstar Wireless, as Borrower, and Northstar Spectrum, as Guarantor (the "Northstar Credit Agreement").
-Pursuant to the Northstar Credit Agreement, American II made loans to Northstar Wireless for approximately 85% of the net purchase price of the Northstar Licenses.
-After Northstar Wireless made the final payments to the FCC on March 2, 2015 for the Northstar Licenses, the total equity contributions from American II to Northstar Spectrum were approximately \$750 million and the total loans from American II to Northstar Wireless were approximately \$5.001 billion.
+Pursuant to the Northstar Spectrum LLC Agreement, American II and Northstar Manager made pro-rata equity contributions in Northstar Spectrum.
+As of October 1, 2015, the total equity contributions from American II and Northstar Manager to Northstar Spectrum were approximately \$750 million and \$133 million, respectively.
+As of October 1, 2015, the total loans from American II to Northstar Wireless under the Northstar Credit Agreement for payments to the FCC related to the Northstar Licenses were approximately \$5.070 billion.